Battletoads Arcade

-Battletoads Arcade, also known as Super Battletoads or just Battletoads, is a 1994 scrolling beat 'em up arcade game in the Battletoads series developed by Rare and published by Electronic Arts.
-Up to three players, as the Battletoads, brawl aliens and mutant rodents through six levels to save the universe from the Dark Queen.
-The game also includes vertical and bonus levels.
-Each Toad has its own signature attack, and as customary for the series, players can knock enemies towards the screen, breaking the fourth wall.
+Battletoads Arcade, also known as Super Battletoads or just Battletoads, is a 1994 arcade game developed by Rare and published by Electronic Arts (EA).
+As the Battletoads, players brawl aliens and mutant rodents through six levels to save the universe from the Dark Queen.
+Each Battletoad has its own attack, and similar to previous Battletoads games, players can knock enemies towards the screen, breaking the fourth wall.

-Rare took greater liberties with violence and gore in Battletoads Arcade since the product was not destined for home consoles.
-It was Rare's first game to use the 3D graphics technology later implemented in Donkey Kong Country and Killer Instinct.
-Although the game playtested well and appeared financially viable, the publisher hesitated to release it.
-The game proved unsuccessful in the arcades and Rare canceled its in-production ports, including its finished and tested handheld Game Boy release.
-Battletoads Arcade poor performance led to a 26-year franchise hiatus that ended with the 2020 series reboot.
+Rare took greater liberties with violence and gore in Battletoads Arcade compared to previous games since it was not destined for a console release.
+Battletoads Arcade was Rare's first game to use the 3D graphics technology later implemented in the 1994 games Donkey Kong Country and Killer Instinct.
+Although Battletoads Arcade playtested well and appeared financially viable, EA hesitated to release it.

-Battletoads Arcade received its console debut when it was emulated in the 2015 Rare Replay, a compilation of games from Rare's history for the Xbox One.
-Rare Replay reviewers were surprised by the arcade game's quality and some considered it a highlight of the package.
+Battletoads Arcade was unsuccessful and Rare canceled its in-production ports, including a finished Game Boy version.
+It did not receive a console release until 2015, Rare included an emulated version in the Xbox One compilation Rare Replay.
+Rare Replay reviewers were surprised by Battletoads Arcade's quality and considered it one of the compilation's highlights.
+Battletoads Arcade was the last Battletoads game for 26 years, until the reboot game Battletoads (2020).